 Cereus lanosus (F.Ritter) P.J.Braun

-Native to Paraguay (Central, Cordillera, Concepción, and Paraguarí departments).
+This species is native to Paraguay (Central, Cordillera, Concepción, and Paraguarí departments).

 The specific epithet "lanosus" derives from a Latin word meaning "wooly" and refers to the white wool of the areoles.